 Dissolve each package Jell-o separately in 1 cup boiling water; stir to dissolve.

-Add ¼ cold water to each; chill black raspberry until very thick.
+Add ¼ cup of cold water to each; chill ONLY black raspberry until very thick.

 Whip black raspberry gelatin until fluffy (Tip above).